sl2883/arvr-1/README.md

 **Work Summary**

-[Write a short summary of your approach to this assignment and list the main challenges you faced] Challenges ->
+[Write a short summary of your approach to this assignment and list the main challenges you faced] Approach ->
+Because I've no idea of unity platform and C# language, I started with reading about basic tutorial on unity and c#.
+My approach was to follow the assignment steps linearly.
+Whenever there was an issue, I spent most time understanding the flow if events and learning about the details of the unity framework.

+Challenges ->
 1. Figuring out key unity functions and identifying which settings need to be on/off for different events
 2. Figuring out how to move platforms without the player falling